HAKANKOKCU/BirdyFences/README.md

 # WIP
 - Add icons for folders (for now icons for folder appear as nothing)
+- Multi Desktop Support (As of now, it only supports one desktop)

 # Thanks
 Thanks to [HAKANKOKCU](https://github.com/HAKANKOKCU/BirdyFences) for creating this app